OXID-eSales/developer_documentation/modules/skeleton/composerjson/module_via_composer.rst

 Composer.json for an OXID eShop Module
 ======================================

-OXID eShop modules are installed via Composer by using the `OXID eShop Composer Plugin <https://github.com/OXID-eSales/oxideshop_composer_plugin>`__.
+OXID eShop modules with :doc:`metadata version greater 2.0 </modules/skeleton/metadataphp/index>` are installed via Composer by using the
+`OXID eShop Composer Plugin <https://github.com/OXID-eSales/oxideshop_composer_plugin>`__.

 In order to install a module correctly, this plugin requires four fields to be described in module ``composer.json`` file: